11TAFADZWALINVAL/alx-system_engineering-devops/0x00-shell_basics/README.md

-print absolute pathname of current working directory
+Display list of your working directory